VOLUNTEERING IN KENYA

-Get to know for yourself this wonderful country that will appreciate all the time you can devote to local social causes.
+Know for yourself this wonderful country, which also needs that time you can devote to a social cause as it is.

 PROGRAMS IN KENYA

-To take part in the volunteer programs in Kenya, no specific training is necessary.
-You’re only required to:
+To be part of the volunteer programs in Kenya, no specific training is necessary, it is only required: